nataliakiselev/nataliakiselev/README.md

 I am a graduate Full Stack Web Developer specialising in JavaScript, React and CSS, utilising Node.js and Express.

-With over 15 years of experience in creative industries, I combine tech skills with professional-quality design aesthetics.
+With over 15 years of experience in creative industries, I combine tech skills with an eye for quality design aesthetics.

 Skills: JS / REACT / NODE / EXPRESS / CSS